Uniti Group Inc. to Present at - GuruFocus.com

-LITTLE ROCK, Ark., May 18, 2023 (GLOBE NEWSWIRE) -- Uniti Group Inc. (“Uniti”) ( UNIT) announced today that its Senior Vice President, Chief Financial Officer and Treasurer, Paul Bullington, and Vice President, Investor Relations and Treasury, Bill DiTullio, are scheduled to present at the TD Cowen 51st Annual Technology, Media & Telecom Conference.
-The presentation is scheduled for 9:40 AM EDT on June 1, 2023 in New York, NY.
+LITTLE ROCK, Ark., May 24, 2023 (GLOBE NEWSWIRE) -- Uniti Group Inc. (“Uniti”) ( UNIT) announced today that its President and Chief Executive Officer, Kenny Gunderman, is scheduled to present at the Nareit 2023 REITweek Investor Conference.
+The presentation is scheduled for 10:15 AM EDT on June 7, 2023 in New York, NY.

 You may access a live webcast of the event on Uniti’s Investor Relations website at investor.uniti.com.
 The webcast will be available for replay for a limited time following the presentation.